 How is being in a bulk buying club different to shopping at a health food store?

-A health food store buys in stock that it hopes customers will come along and buy – and it needs premises and staff to make the sales.
+A health food store buys in stock that it hopes customers will come along and purchase – and it needs premises and staff to make the sales.
 By contrast, a bulk buying club doesn’t really sell at all – it simply organises the buying power of its members to purchase goods wholesale from one or more suppliers.
-Instead of presenting shelves of produce in a shop, open day after day, there’s a simple list of products members can order and a delivery day when everything arrives, perhaps once a month.
+Instead of presenting shelves of produce in a shop that’s open day after day, there’s a simple list of products members can order and a delivery day when everything arrives, perhaps once a month.
 Everything has been pre-ordered and pre-paid.
 The other big difference is the lower prices!

 Why can a bulk buying club offer much cheaper prices?